gustavn19/MLOps_2025/reports/README.md

 As mentioned in an earlier question, our continuous integration  setup is designed to ensure code quality and reliability through automated testing and linting.
 We have organized our CI into multiple workflows, each serving a specific purpose.
 - Unit Testing and Coverage: We run unit tests using pytest and measure code coverage using coverage.
 This ensures that our code is thoroughly tested and helps identify untested parts of the codebase.
 The workflow is triggered on every push and pull request to the main branch.
 We test our code on multiple operating systems (Ubuntu, Windows, and macOS) and Python versions 3.12 to ensure compatibility across different environments.
 We also use caching to speed up the installation of dependencies.
 - Linting: We use ruff for linting our code to ensure it adheres to coding standards and best practices.
 This helps maintain code quality and readability.
 The linting step is included in our pre-commit hooks and is also run as part of our CI workflow.
 - CML workflow: We use DVC to manage our data and model versions, and we then have a workflow which checks the data statistics of the data.
+A triggering of the workflow can be seen [here](https://github.com/dtu-degens/MLOps_2025/actions/runs/12934553156/job/36075840417).

 ## Running code and tracking experiments